 Common Sleep Problems During Pregnancy (and What to Do About It)

 Dr Chee mentions that your first and third trimesters of pregnancy are generally the hardest times to get uninterrupted sleep.
 Here are some of the common sleep problems during pregnancy that you are likely to encounter, coupled with practical tips on how you can alleviate the discomfort.

 Of all the sleep problems during pregnancy, the number one problem that women complain of is insomnia.
 In early pregnancy, many women experience stress, anxiety, and blues that keep them up.
 This is definitely linked to the infamous pregnancy hormones, a known troublemaker.

 If you’re expecting, you’ll definitely know what these hormones are capable of.

 While the hormones are busy doing what they do, your mind is constantly wandering and coming up with endless possibilities of what could possibly go wrong with your pregnancy.
 That’s another reason one of the common sleep problems during pregnancy is insomnia!

 If that’s not bad enough, in both early and late pregnancy, many women tend to pee frequently and this causes them to have to get out of bed a couple of times every night.
 If you’re wondering why this happens, blame it on progesterone.

 Notice how almost everything goes back to the hormones?

-In early pregnancy, the hormones cause blood to flow more quickly through your kidneys and this causes your bladder to be filled more often.
-Furthermore, during pregnancy, your body has up to 50% more blood and your kidneys have to filter all of it.
+In early pregnancy, the hormones cause blood to flow more quickly through your kidneys.
+This causes your bladder to be filled more often.
+Furthermore, during pregnancy, your body has up to 50 per cent more blood and your kidneys have to filter all of it.

-Later in your pregnancy, especially in the third trimester, your growing uterus may place added pressure on your uterus and this once again causes you to pee more frequently.
+Later in your pregnancy, especially in the third trimester, your growing tummy may place added pressure on your uterus and this once again causes you to pee more frequently.